lesleyrs/Client3/README.md

 locs like fires have no animations as pushLocs is disabled for now, it constantly allocates memory which requires a different approach

-the 1 known place the client will crash due to lack of exceptions (in Pix3D) is baxtorian falls

 set_pixels is using memcpy to copy surface pixels each time, but this is inefficient and very noticable on weak hardware.
 But causes crash on login/exit when the surface gets freed (apply this to all SDL if fixed)

 no midi fading, causes death sound to cut off or other issue?